The Scrum Survival Guide™

 This workshop will help you:

-• Approach projects confidently in iterative steps, testing at different points and welcoming constant change even when faced with conflicting priorities.
+- Approach projects confidently in iterative steps, testing at different points and welcoming constant change even when faced with conflicting priorities.

-• Ensure flexibility by adopting an Agile mindset – when you plan and analyse you don’t always know what’s going to happen.
+- Ensure flexibility by adopting an Agile mindset – when you plan and analyse, you don't always know what's going to happen.

 Who is it for?

-• Business and team leaders looking for common-sense, practical ways to enhance collaboration and productivity – reducing the risk of project failure.
+Not just for IT teams, Agile and Scrum are successfully implemented by:- Business and team leaders seeking common-sense, practical ways to enhance collaboration and productivity, thereby reducing the risk of project failure.

-• Traditional Project Managers looking for a different way to approach projects and solve complex issues.
+- Traditional Project Managers looking for a different way to approach projects and solve complex issues.

-• Scrum and Agile practitioners needing to consolidate their knowledge and prepare for the Professional Scrum Master 1 (PSM1) certification.
+- Scrum and Agile practitioners needing to consolidate their knowledge and prepare for the Professional Scrum Master 1 (PSM1) certification.

-• Creatives working in volatile, complex environments needing to manage uncertainty and deliver innovative solutions.
+- Creatives working in volatile, complex environments needing to manage uncertainty and deliver innovative solutions.

 Definitions

-The Agile framework enables project teams to plan, test and deliver in stages; taking feedback and using it to refocus and adapt to what the business now requires and sees as providing the most value.
+The Agile framework enables project teams to plan, test and deliver in stages, taking feedback and using it to refocus and adapt to what the business now requires and sees as providing the most value.

 SCRUM (an Agile Framework) – a collaborative way to develop complex products using the right people (their skills and know-how) to iterate and incrementally deliver a product/solution.